 “DJ spent most of his college career at Oregon, before transferring to Auburn,” wrote Larsen.
 “He was drafted by the Seahawks in the 6th round (2024).

 The Seahawks drafted James at No. 192 overall in the sixth round of the 2024 NFL Draft.
-He was part of the final draft class of the Pete Carroll era.
+He was part of Macdonald’s first draft class in Seattle.

 James began 2024 training camp on the non-football injury list.
 He returned healthy about a week into camp.
 However, the Seahawks released James before the regular season.